 Page 10 is an advertisement for shopping at the airport.

-Page 11 has an article on the airport fire service, but also an ad for Air Marlborough which flew scheduled services to Blenheim (and ceased operations later that year).
+Air Marlborough which flew scheduled services to Blenheim (and ceased operations later that year).
 The ad for Soundsair is one of the few for an airline still operating today.

-Page 12 has a short article about the Ministry of Agriculture and Forestry focusing on quarantine, but also interestingly has an ad for Origin Pacific Airways, which competed with Air NZ on multiple routes at the time (and ceased scheduled services in 2006).
+Page 12 has a short article about the Ministry of Agriculture and Forestry focusing on quarantine, but also interestingly has an ad for

 Page 13 has an article about the Customs service, and upgrade to the duty free shopping (with one shop at departures and one at arrivals).